 Trataka (please read above)

 Another method of cleansing the eyes in Ayurveda is to create a Triphala eye wash.
 This eye washing method is particularly strengthening for the eyes because Triphala contains the herbs haritaki, amalaki and bibhitaki.
 These herbs work synergistically to strengthen alochaka pitta.
 Amalaki in particular is a wonderful rejuvenative herb for the eyes as it contains Vitamin C which counteracts oxidative stress which the eyes experience due to environmental and lifestyle stressors.

 To perform a Triphala Eye Wash, you will need a ½ teaspoon of Triphala powder blended with 8oz of fresh, boiling water.
 Allow this mixture to infuse for 8 hours or overnight.
 Once infused, strain the Triphala sediment out with a double or triple fold of cheesecloth.
-(You want to make sure there is no lingering Triphala sediment because you do not want that in your eyes, so feel free to strain the infusion through the cheesecloth 1-3 times).
-Fill your eye wash cup with the Triphala infused water and proceed to wash each eye.
+(You want to ensure there is no lingering Triphala sediment because you do not want that in your eyes, so feel free to strain the infusion through the cheesecloth 1-3 times).
+Fill your eye wash cup with the Triphala-infused water and proceed to wash each eye.